illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 Use the department’s copyright statement::\SpecialCollectionsArchives\Administrative\Copyright statements\CSUN Copyright Statements.docx

 #### Processing Information *REQUIRED*
 Include all processing archivist names as well as the year when processing was finished.
 Student Assistants may be included at the discretion of the processing archivist.
+This field is also used to note finding aid additions or revisions, including reparative description work.
+When additions are added, include the year the addition was made and a brief description of the addition.
+This field is published on OAC, unlike the Revision Statement.

 #### Accruals
 Note here any additional anticipated donations, as appropriate.
 This field is primarily relevant for record groups that have record retention schedules.